Arma 3: Remnants of War

 After all five stories are completed, Katherine asks Nathan who he thinks is most responsible for the tragedies of Oreokastro: NATO, CSAT, the AAF, the FIA, or "everyone and no one".
 Nathan's response and the final draft of Katherine's article changes depending on the player's actions and answer.
 Nathan is then tasked with clearing all of the mines in Oreokastro.
-Once the player chooses to leave, Nathan bids farewell to Katherine and gets in his van to go to his next assignment.
+Once the player chooses to leave, Nathan bids farewell to Katherine and leaves Oreokastro for another assignment.

 Tac-Ops

 Beyond Hope

-In 2026, the AAF seizes power in Altis and Stratis, overthrowing the democratic government and violently suppressing opposition and dissent.
-The deposed government forms the Government Loyalists to fight back, sparking the Altian Civil War.
-With the conflict sparking a humanitarian crisis, the Loyalists and the AAF soon agree to a ceasefire, but this is broken after the AAF ambushes a Loyalist squad in the village of Orino; the Loyalists respond by capturing the village.
-Later, when the AAF withholds IDAP aid from the town of Abdera by setting up a blockade in nearby Galati, the Loyalists, covertly supported by CTRG Group 13, clear the blockade and push the AAF out of both towns.
+In 2026, the AAF launches a coup d'état, suspending democracy and violently suppressing opposition and dissent.
+The deposed Altian government forms the Government Loyalists to fight back, sparking the Altian Civil War.
+With the conflict quickly triggering a humanitarian crisis, the Loyalists and AAF soon agree to a ceasefire, but this is broken after the AAF ambushes Loyalists in Orino; the Loyalists fight back and capture the village.
+Later, when the AAF withholds IDAP aid from Abdera by setting up a blockade in nearby Galati, the Loyalists, covertly supported by CTRG Group 13, clear the blockade and push the AAF out of both towns.
 The Civil War continues until 2030, by which point the AAF junta is recognized as the government of Altis, and the Loyalists have reformed into a new organization: the FIA.

 Stepping Stone

 In July 2035, the U.S. Sixth Fleet arrives at the island of Malden to secure air superiority over the Strait of Gibraltar and use Malden's strategic location as a "stepping stone" for the invasion of Altis.
 NATO's presence on Malden, which already has a substantial CSAT presence, is accepted by Chinese garrisons on the island as a sign of goodwill (and to avoid escalation), but the North African Scimitar Regiment resists.
-NATO forces assault Scimitar's positions, capturing most of the island south of the city of La Trinité.
+NATO forces assault Scimitar's positions, capturing most of the island south of La Trinité.
 Though NATO holds back to avoid provoking the rest of CSAT, China officially disavows Scimitar, subtly permitting NATO to advance on La Trinité and northern Malden.
 The remnants of Scimitar surrender, allowing NATO to launch the invasion without interference.